jorgebucaran/superfine/README.md

 npm i <a href=https://www.npmjs.com/package/ultradom>ultradom</a>
 </pre>

 Don't want to set up a build environment?
-Download Ultradom from a CDN like [unpkg.com](https://unpkg.com/ultradom) and it will be globally available through the `window.ultradom` object.
+Download Ultradom from a CDN like [unpkg](https://unpkg.com/ultradom/ultradom.js) or [jsdelivr](https://cdn.jsdelivr.net/npm/ultradom/ultradom.js) and it will be globally available through the `window.ultradom` object.

 ```html
 <script src="https://unpkg.com/ultradom"></script>